sonnny/dcc/README.md

 the servo code is copied from this link --- https://cocode.se/linux/raspberry/pwm.html

-the decoder io is a stripped down version fo the open source dcc decoder with relative motor and function codes removed, it only looks at the speed packet format.
+the decoder io is a stripped down version of the open source dcc decoder (https://github.com/gab-k/RP2040-Decoder) with relative motor and function codes removed, it only looks at the speed packet format.